 For details, see the Cluster and SVM Peering Express Guide for your version of ONTAP.

 Replicating data between systems

-You can replicate data between ONTAP Cloud systems and ONTAP clusters by choosing a one-time data replication, which can help you move data to and from the cloud, or a recurring schedule, which can help with disaster recovery or long-term retention.
+You can replicate data between Cloud Volumes ONTAP systems and ONTAP clusters by choosing a one-time data replication, which can help you move data to and from the cloud, or a recurring schedule, which can help with disaster recovery or long-term retention.

 Cloud Manager supports simple, fanout, and cascade data protection configurations:

 In a simple configuration, replication occurs from volume A to volume B.

 In a fanout configuration, replication occurs from volume A to multiple destinations, which can be SnapMirror or SnapVault destinations.

 In a cascade configuration, replication occurs from volume A to volume B and from volume B to volume C.